himkak/notes/SystemDesign/BookMyShow/BookMyShow.md

 ## High Level components

-- Movie view service :
+- Movie view service : serves the read APIs : cinema halls, movies, available tickets
-- Ticket reservation service
+- Ticket reservation service : used for write operations.
+Like lock a seat, book the ticket
+- API Gateway : Handles Orchestration (decides to which MS the request should be fwd to)
-- Notification service
+- Notification service : For sending email/sms to user
-- queue
-- DNS
+- queue : To publish ticket booked event.
+Multiple other tasks can be trigerred on ticket being booked.
-- CDN
+- CDN : Used to store the
-- Redis
-- cassandra
+- DNS : Depending on the url fwd the request to nearest CDN or to API Gateway
+- Redis : caches the responses which dont change through out the day.
+Helps to take lock and reserve a seat.
+- cassandra : For storing the non transactional data.
+As we want availability for this data, so cassandra is a good option
-- MySql
+- MySql : Read Replicas, stores the transactional data.
-- S3
+- S3 : Stores the images, trailers of movies

 ![Architecture](https://github.com/himkak/notes/blob/master/SystemDesign/BookMyShow/BookMyShow.jpg)